Last updated on December 18th, 2024 at 02:49 pm

 Mental and Emotional Assistance

 Being bitten by a dog can be quite distressing, especially if there was significant damage if the dog was a family pet.
-A therapist or counselor can provide you with emotional and psychological assistance while you process the event and deal with any ongoing dread or anxiety.
+A therapist or counsellor can provide you with emotional and psychological assistance while you process the event and deal with any ongoing dread or anxiety.

 Preventing Future Dog Bites